Robust-to-Dynamics Optimization: Robust to linear dynamics linear programming

 \subsection{Inner approximations to $\mathcal{S}$}

-In this subsection, we focus on the computation of a sequence of inner approximations to the feasible set $\mathcal{S}$ of an R-LD-LP.
-By minimizing $c^Tx$ over these sets, one obtains \emph{upper bounds} on the optimal value of the R-LD-LP.
-This complements the lower bounding procedure of the previous subsection and produces guaranteed \emph{feasible solutions} to the R-LD-LP in each step of the sequence.
-(Note that points belonging to the outer approximations $S_r$ may not be feasible to the R-LD-LP, unless we wait long enough for $S_r$ to coincide with $\mathcal{S}$.)
+In this subsection, we focus on the computation of a sequence of inner approximations to the feasible set $\mathcal{S}$ that produce \emph{feasible solutions} to the R-LD-LP in each step.
+By minimizing $c^Tx$ over these sets, one obtains \emph{upper bounds} on the optimal value of the R-LD-LP. \aaa{\st{This complements the lower bounding procedure of the previous subsection and produces guaranteed \emph{feasible solutions} to the R-LD-LP in each step of the sequence.}} (Note that points belonging to the outer approximations $S_r$ may not be feasible to the R-LD-LP, unless we wait long enough for $S_r$ to coincide with $\mathcal{S}$.)
 Motivated by the analysis in Section~\ref{subsec:outer.approx.LDLP}, we are interested in the remainder of this section in the setting where $\rho(G)<1$ and $P$ is a bounded polyhedron that contains the origin in its interior.
 Some of the statements in our lemmas below however do not need all three assumptions.

 Recall the notation $S_r$ for the outer-approximating polyhedra defined in (\ref{eq:Sr.LDLP}).
 To find a family of inner approximations to $\mathcal{S}$, we assume that an invariant set $E\subseteq P$ (with respect to $G$) is given.
 We will discuss the efficient computation of the set $E$ later (cf. Section~\ref{subsubsec:IrE.LDLP} and Section~\ref{subsubsec:invariant.ellipsoid.SDP}).
 Define $S_{-1}\mathrel{\mathop{:}}=\R^n$ and for any integer $r\geq 0$, let \beqn I_r(E) = {S}_{r-1}\cap\{x\in\R^n|\:G^rx\in E\}.\eeqn Note that $I_0(E)=E$ by definition.
 We next argue that the sets $I_r(E)$ are nested and contained in $\mathcal S$.